Off-Campus Housing

 - New Transfer students can also check out the Barnard Transfer Facebook Group to connect with other students looking for off-campus housing.

-- Barnard students are not able to directly apply for Columbia undergraduate campus housing.
+- Barnard students are not able to apply directly for Columbia undergraduate campus housing.
 A limited number of continuing students may live at Columbia each year as part of the BC/CU Housing Exchange (available only as part of the Room Selection process for eligible continuing students).

 Additional information about how to look for off-campus housing in NYC can be found at nyu.edu/students/student-information-and-resources/housing-and-dining/off-campus-living.html.